magkopian/raspberry-pi-compute-module-base-board/README.md

 If you want to design a custom PCB based on the Raspberry Pi Compute Module but you have never done it before, this project can serve as a starting point.
 The board is designed on KiCAD which is an open source and cross-platform EDA software, in order to allow as many people as possible to take advantage of it.

+More information about the project can be found on [Instructables](https://www.instructables.com/id/Design-Your-Own-Raspberry-Pi-Compute-Module-PCB/).

 ## License:

 Raspberry Pi Compute Module Base Board